 The Commission also approved the staff’s recommendation to develop appropriate PIs and thresholds for new reactors, specifically those PIs in the Initiating Events and Mitigating Systems cornerstones, or develop additional inspection guidance to address identified shortfalls to ensure that all cornerstone objectives are adequately met.
 The Commission further noted that the overall structure of the existing ROP should be preserved, and that the staff should notify the Commission through the annual report on the ROP self-assessment if they identify any further changes that are necessary, once the staff has gained operating experience with the new Generation III+ plants.

+The staff transmitted requested changes to the ROP to accommodate new large light water reactors in SECY-18-0091, “Recommendations for Modifying the Reactor Oversight Process for New Large Light Water Reactors with Passive Safety Systems Such as the AP1000 (Generation Ill+ Reactor Designs).”
+In this paper the staff recommended that the Mitigating Systems Performance Index PIs not apply to AP1000 plants with no new PIs necessary.
+The staff also discussed less significant changes that did not require Commission approval, including revisions to IMC 0609 Appendix A, “The Significance Determination Process (SDP) for Findings At-Power,” Appendix G, “Shutdown Operations SDP,” Appendix H, “Containment Integrity SDP,” and Appendix M, “SDP Using Qualitative Criteria,” as well as revisions to a number of baseline inspection procedures.
+The proposed elimination of MSPI for AP1000 plants was approved by the Commission in the SRM for SECY-18-0091.

-05. Additional Commission Commitments
+05.10 Additional Commission Commitments